xtbl/sol_counter/README.md

 # sol counter

 ## basic sol counter
--~~move other repos to private in the meantime
+-~~moving other repos to private in the meantime